Kai-Bailey/machinelearnlib/README.md

 ## Description

 Machinelearnlib is a python package that allows user to run different machine learning algorithms.
 It is designed to be a high level library so users can quickly test different models on their data to find which one works the best.
+It also provides various helper functions for importing data, feature scaling and plotting results.
 The project was motivated by my desire to learn more about data science and machine learning.

 ## How to run